 Though any joint may be affected by arthritis, the joints most commonly involved include the hands, fingers, wrists, knees, hips, feet and shoulders, which may be affected as follows:

 Hands, fingers and wrists

 The joints in the hands and wrist may be the most intricate in the body, able to perform elaborate, yet everyday tasks, such as tying one’s shoelace or unscrewing a jar, when working well.
 It can be disabling to lose the fine motor skills of the hand.

 Arthritis in the hands normally manifests differently in both of the main types of arthritis.

 Rheumatoid arthritis, which normally manifests in many joints throughout the body, is often first perceptible in the hands.

 - A dull, burning sensation in the fingers

 - Swelling, especially first thing in the morning

-- Pain at the wrist and finger knuckles
+- Pain in the wrist and finger knuckles

-Good to know: Early changes of rheumatoid arthritis in fingers may cause dactylitis, an inflammation with swelling of the finger, in which the knuckles may disappear, giving the fingers the appearance of sausages.
+Good to know: Early signs of rheumatoid arthritis in fingers may cause dactylitis, an inflammation with swelling of the finger, in which the knuckles may disappear, giving the fingers the appearance of sausages.